Lobuche Panorama

 Accommodation in Lobuche Village

 Lobuche mainly depends on tourism.
 Sherpa men work as porters or guides; some residents have turned their huts into small lodges or guest houses.
-You can pay for the lodge directly at the entrance to the village and then choose one of the structures that best suits you and spend the night.
+You can pay for the lodge directly at the village entrance, choose one of the structures that best suits you, and spend the night.

 If desired, there is the possibility of staying overnight in a tent in a space made available by the village without incurring further costs.
 All the lodges have a restaurant where you can drink and eat at reasonable prices.